allo-media/elm-kitchen/README.md

 $ npm start
 ```

-This will serve and recompile Elm and SCSS code when source files change.
+This will serve and recompile Elm code when source files change.
 Served application is available at [localhost:3000](http://localhost:3000/).

 ## Tests